sambhavmahajan/SimpleForums/README.md

 # Simple Forums
 > This is a Forum webapp, it offers basic functionality such as account registration/login, creating communities, posts, and commenting on posts, also liking and disliking comments is also possible in this app.
+The app will run on 8080 port by default.

 ## Requirements
 | Requirement | Version |